+All local authorities are facing challenges as a result of changes to the funding from Government through the Fair Funding Review which was due in the Autumn of 2019.
+This was postponed to 2020 due to BREXIT and postponed further as a result of the COVID 19 pandemic.
 In January 2020, the Council updated its MTFS so that it reflected the Council's new corporate priorities and baselined changes in funding and expenditure.
-Gaps between the budget required and likely funding available were approved by Full Council based on prudent economic growth and Council Tax increases to achieve a balanced four-year MTFS without the need for significant savings.
+Council Tax and Business Rate reviews reflecting the changing nature of the strategic investment associated with the City Deal.
+Gaps between the budget required and likely funding available were approved by Full Council based on prudent economic growth and Council Tax increases to achieve a balanced four year Medium Term Financial Strategy without the need for significant savings.
+The MTFS is however kept under constant review in order to take account of changes in demand or funding that may impact on the financial position going forward.
+This is especially important as the Council assists in the national recovery from Coronavirus.